-DDR SDRAM modules incorporate serial presencedetect (SPD).
+DDR SDRAM modules incorporate serial presence-detect (SPD).
 The SPD function is implemented using a 2,048-bit EEPROM.
 This nonvolatile storage device contains 256 bytes.
 The first 128 bytes can be programmed by Micron to identify the module type and various SDRAM organizations and timing parameters.
 The remaining 128 bytes of storage are available for use by the customer.
-System READ/WRITE operations between the system logic and the module EEPROM device occur via a standard I2C bus using the DIMM's SCL (clock) and SDA (data) signals, together with SA (2:0), which provide eight unique DIMM/EEPROM addresses.
+System READ/WRITE operations between the master (system logic) and the slave EEPROM device (DIMM) occur via a standard I2C bus using the DIMM's SCL (clock) and SDA (data) signals, together with SA(2:0), which provide eight unique DIMM/EEPROM addresses.
 Write protect (WP) is tied to ground on the module, permanently disabling hardware write protect.